 Conversely, information could be used to your detriment.
 Information about your mortgage, size of down payment, move-in deadline, or circumstances for buying could be used to the seller’s benefit in negotiations.
-While you want your Realtor® to know these details, maintain your poker face and keep your cards hidden with the sellers and their agents.
+While you want your REALTOR® to know these details, maintain your poker face and keep your cards hidden with the sellers and their agents.

 While you definitely want to move quickly once you’ve made the decision to purchase, you don’t want to cave in to pressure for a quick close.
 Someone who is trying to pressure you into buying a home is likely doing so for a reason.
-Make sure the reasons for you to buy a home are your reasons, not theirs.
+Make sure the reasons you buy a home are your reasons, not theirs.

 Even if you prefer not to haggle, it’s worth it, especially when it’s your home and one of your biggest investments.
 Most people expect to haggle over the price.
-There is always room for negotiation, and your Realtor® should be a professional negotiator.
+There is always room for negotiation, and your REALTOR® should be a professional negotiator.

-In some cases, the seller’s Realtor® may use scare tactics to rush the sale or increase the price.
+In some cases, the seller’s REALTOR® may use scare tactics to rush the sale or increase the price.
 Falling for this trap could cost you money.
 If there is another buyer, or some other reason this pressure is being applied, whoever wins also loses because they tend to overpay.
 Let reason be your guide, not passion.

 Legally, sellers must disclose all known material defects of a property.
 Ask for this in writing.
 Also be sure to consider the ramifications of these defects.
 Will they be costly down the road?
 Are they “serious” defects?

-While Realtors® often tempt first-time buyers with rent/mortgage comparisons, there is more to a home than simply the mortgage.
+While REALTORs® often tempt first-time buyers with rent/mortgage comparisons, there is more to a home than simply the mortgage.
 You will be responsible for other items including mortgage insurance, appraisal fees, legal fees, inspection fees, transfer taxes, title insurance, inspections, property tax, increased bills, etc. Your REALTOR® can give you a good idea of the costs associated with buying a home that are beyond its final negotiated price.